ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 ## Computer Program

 We got acquainted with operating systems.
 They are responsible for starting and running computer programs.
-The programs solve the user's application tasks.
-For example, a text editor allows working with text.
+The program or application solves the user's specific task.
+For example, a text editor allows you to write and edit documents.

-A program is a set of elementary steps or instructions.
+A program is a set of elementary steps.
+They are called instructions.
 The computer performs these steps sequentially.
-This way, it copes with complex tasks.
-Let us consider in detail how the program is launched and executed.
+It follows the strict order of actions and copes with complex tasks.
+Let's consider how the computer launches and executes the program in detail.

 ### Computer Memory

+A hard disk stores all instructions of the program.
+If the program is relatively small and simple it fits a single file.
+Complex applications occupy several files.

-The computer program instructions are stored on a hard disk as a file.
-For launching the application, the OS loads the content of this file into RAM.
-Then the OS allocates processor time for program execution.
-At specified intervals, the processor executes its instructions.
+Suppose that you have a single file program.
+The OS loads the file into the computer memory called RAM.
+Then the OS allocates a part of processor time for the new task.
+This way, the processor performs the program's instructions at specified intervals.

-Let's see how the OS loads the program into RAM.
-We start with how computer memory works.
+The first step of launching a program is to load it into RAM.
+We should consider the computer memory internals to understand this step better.

 The single unit of the computer memory is [**byte**](https://en.wikipedia.org/wiki/Byte).
 The byte is the minimum amount of information that the processor can reference and load into its memory.
-The CPU can handle smaller amounts of data.
-They are called bits.
-The [**bit**](https://en.wikipedia.org/wiki/Bit) is the minimum amount of information that cannot be broken down.
-The bit is a logical state with two possible values.
-There are several ways to interpret the value of the bit:
+However, the CPU can handle smaller amounts of data if you apply special techniques.
+You operate bits in this case.
+A [**bit**](https://en.wikipedia.org/wiki/Bit) is the smallest amount of information you cannot divide.
+You can imagine the bit as a single logical state.
+It has one of two possible values.
+There are several ways to interpret them:

 * 0 or 1
 * True or False